 Our hotel, The Victoria Falls Hotel, was set on the Zimbabwean side of the falls so we were picked up nice and early.
 The minivan took us across the bridge that serves as the border crossing between Zimbabwe and Zambia.
 Our tourist visa allowed us to cross freely between the two nations.
 The transport took us up the road a little, through Livingstone and to the Royal Livingstone Hotel.

 Royal Livingstone by Anantara

-Although these tours are run by Tongabezi Lodge, they take advantage of the Royal Livingstone’s position further downstream.
+Although our tour was booked through Tamuka Travel, they are run by Tongabezi Lodge, they take advantage of the Royal Livingstone’s position further downstream.
 The hotel has stunning grounds, which I totally failed to take photos of (sorry)!
 Zebras and other animals wander the area and yet, they still have a perfectly manicured lawn that runs down to the river.